We would like to inform you about the coronavirus Covid-19, in relation to your trip to Tanzania.

-- The parks currently have few visitors, the animals are very curious.
-And by being there you protect the animals from poachers.
+- The parks have seen few visitors, the animals are very curious.

-- Code orange is stricter travel advice, not negative travel advice.
-In the event of a possible negative travel ban in the future, we will arrange your repatriation.
+- In the event of a possible negative travel ban in the future, we will arrange your repatriation.

-- There are no significant numbers of sick people.
+- No significant numbers of sick people are known outside the major cities.
 The average age of the population is 18 years old and is healthy.

 - You travel in your own party, you are outside in nature all day and you stay in small-scale lodges and private accommodations.

 - Your travel sum at Explore Tanzania is covered by SGR.